For any number , we can express the difference between and raised to some power as:

 And then the maximum (assuming that the power, , is greater than 1):

-We can relabel this final equation as a function in and which will except a power and yield the number which most exceeds itself raised to that power.
+We can relabel this final equation as a function in and which will accept a power and yield the number which most exceeds itself raised to that power.
 In other words, a function which yields all the maximums of our original function ().

 This function can be shown to converge to :

 This is equivalent to saying that the number which most exceeds is ( most exceeds ).
 Remember that (because it gets weirder!).

 Now the function describing the difference between these "greatest" numbers and their respective powers is:

 This can also be shown to converge to :

 This is equivalent to saying that the difference between the number which most exceeds () and () is .

 This is understandably counter-intuitive, but taken in this context, it seems provable!